Strawberry Pretzel Salad

 FAQ

-Why is it called a salad?+
+Why is it called a salad if it's a dessert?+

 Serving Suggestions